wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 Notes on the configuration above:

 * The `wallarm_application` directive is used for defining both tenants themselves and their applications:
-    * The traffic targeting `tenant1.com` and `tenant1-1.com` is associated with the client 1 via `20` and `23` values, linked to this client via the [api request](https://docs.wallarm.com/3.6/waf-installation/multi-tenant/configure-accounts/#step-4-link-tenants-applications-to-the-appropriate-tenant-account).
+    * The traffic targeting `tenant1.com` and `tenant1-1.com` is associated with the client 1 via `20` and `23` values, linked to this client via the [API request](https://docs.wallarm.com/3.6/waf-installation/multi-tenant/configure-accounts/#step-4-link-tenants-applications-to-the-appropriate-tenant-account).
-    * Alike api requests should have been sent to link other applications to the tenants.
+    * Alike API requests should have been sent to link other applications to the tenants.

 **In version 4.0, to rewrite the configuration, do the following:**